RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 7. It will ask you if you want to run the program manually every time you want to use RiiConnect24 on Dolphin or if you want to run it automatically on startup.
 ![Choose how to boot the program](/images/Dolphin_RC24/3.jpg)

-If you choose to manually run it, keep `VFF-Downloader-for-Dolphin.bat`.
+If you choose to manually run it, keep `RiiConnect24Patcher.bat`.
 There will be an option in the menu to manually run it.
 {: .notice--info}

 If you choose to run it on startup, you don't have to do anything.
-If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.bat` and choose - Manage startup VFF Downloader.
+If you want to uninstall it in the future, come back to `RiiConnect24Patcher.bat` and choose Settings - Manage startup VFF Downloader.
 {: .notice--info}

 8. Press any key to go back to the RiiConnect24 patcher.
 9. Once back in the RiiConnect24 Patcher, press `1` and then `Enter`.
 10. Select your region (Europe or USA).
 The patcher will now begin to patch the WAD files.